 These structures observed in LiDAR can yield a regional perspective, as opposed to a localized trend that a field geologist could measure such as a fracture or even a outcrop that is not in-situ, deriving spurious results.

-LiDAR is non destructive and ‘virtually’ removes the vegetation, allowing otherwise obscured geology to be seen
+LiDAR is non destructive and ‘virtually’ removes

 The image sequence below illustrates the power of LiDAR revealing geology.
 The grey hill shade is a common dataset in many maps and is great to display topography and is often combined with elevation contours within a map.
 LiDAR can reveal much more detail hidden in the topography itself- such as these linear intrusive features striking NNE/SSW that would have otherwise been completely undetected in the hill shade.